 - Selenium sulfide

-Mild psoriasis is usually treated with topical creams that are meant to slow down the skin buildup and reduce inflammation, redness, and scaly patches.
-These usually include:
+Depending on the severity, the doctor may prescribe topical ointments, biologic medication, or steroid injections.
+Mild psoriasis can be managed with topical creams.
+Such creams slow down the skin cell buildup and reduce inflammation, redness, and scaly patches.
+These include (6), (7):

 - Anthralin (Dritho-Scalp)